-Policy recommendation:
+5.5.2 Policy recommendation:

-Option (c) of the policy options above is recommended as the preferred option, with the preference being for the juxtaposed model.
+Option c) of the policy options above is recommended as the preferred option, with the preference being for the iuxtaposed model.
 The motivation for this recommendation is as follows:

-- It is likely to make the best use of existing facilities - Usually, it creates fewer problems related to sovereignty and is symmetrical in terms of obligations placed on both states - It is the most flexible and can incorporate elements of the other two models - Given the levels of asymmetry in development between South Africa and its immediate neighbours, the juxtaposed model enables South Africa to better manage socio-economic and border-related risks - The juxtaposed model works better with the existing geographic and topographic conditions - The juxtaposed model provides financial benefits in relation to incinerating unwanted agricultural products
+- It is likely to make the best use of existing facilities. - Usually, it creates fewer problems related to sovereignty and is symmetrical in terms of obligations placed on both states. - It is the most flexible and can incorporate elements of the other two models. - Given the levels of asymmetry in development between South Africa and its immediate neighbours, the juxtaposed model enables South Africa to better manage socio-economic and border-related risks. - The juxtaposed model works better with the existing geographic and topographic conditions. - The juxtaposed model provides financial benefits in relation to incinerating unwanted agricultural products.

-- The juxtaposed model is flexible and could allow for reverting to the traditional PoE model should there be a change on the grounds of posing a security risk to the country - The juxtaposed model is generally preferred in Africa and by most of South Africa's neighbouring countries, with more lessons that can be learnt.
+- The juxtaposed model is flexible and could allow for reverting to the traditional two-stop PoE model should there be a change on the grounds of posing a security risk to the country.
+The grounds for reverting to the traditional model may include changes to the economy, geo-political reasons, environmental factors or legislative changes by either of the respective countries. - The juxtaposed model is generally preferred in Africa and by most of South Africa's neighbouring countries, with more lessons that can be learnt.

 While stating a preference for a juxtaposed model, South Africa will keep other options open.
-Geo-political or funding factors, for example, may lead to another model being chosen or aspects of other models being incorporated into the design of the OSBP.
+Geopolitical or funding factors, for example, may lead to another model being chosen or aspects of other models being incorporated into the design of the OSBP.
 Therefore, the preference for a juxtaposed model is informed by historical and current factors that are not fixed.
 Should the factors change in future, South Africa will consider implementing other models.